 - Pay attention to who you ask to write reference letters for you.
 Your chance of success will be drastically reduced if your reference letters are not at the highest standard.

-- Do not submit an application to a Ph.D. program without first comfirming with a potential supervisor.
+- Do not submit an application to a Ph.D. program without first talking with a potential supervisor.
 Your supervisor will be personally funding your education for four years.
 There is no way they would agree to do this without having talked to you first.
 Using an analogy: This is like a marriage.
 Would you marry someone without talking to them first?

 My research group (this applies to thesis-based programs only)